 And so it is with wood finishes.
-With this particular project, our client is moving into a new oak timber framed home and is choosing every piece of furniture to fit in around a particular colour scheme in the large dining room where her table is to go.
+With this particular project, our client is moving into a new oak timber framed home.
+She is choosing every piece of furniture to fit in around a particular colour scheme in the large dining room where her table is to go.
 And she has been very specific about what we need to aim for.
-She has sent us samples of other colours in the room and pictures of the upholstered chairs she will be using and for the last few weeks we have been experimenting with colour.
+A light taupe base colour with a hint of white on top, yet still allowing the beautiful oak to show through.
+Our client has sent us samples of other colours in the room and pictures of the upholstered chairs she will be using.
+And so for the last few weeks we have been experimenting with colour.

-We have experience in working with a variety of Osmo Polyx oil finishes, so we have been using their range of interior wood tints to help us achieve the effect we want.
-We been dipping into quite a few sample pots to try and get nearer the mark (3044 raw, 3074 graphite, 3040 white, 3111 white) plus a secret ingredient to try and help us go a little greyer.
+We have experience in working with a variety of Osmo Polyx oil tint finishes.
+And we have been using their range of interior wood tints to help us achieve the effect we want for our current client.
+We have been dipping into quite a few sample pots to try and get nearer the mark (3044 raw, 3074 graphite, 3040 white, 3111 white).
+We have also added a secret ingredient to try and help us go a little greyer.
 Experimenting with paint and colour as an art student is definitely coming in handy all this time later.
 Playtime!

 Osmo Polyx Oil is a versatile protective oil originally made for flooring, but is now also widely used for furniture too.
 It is hard wearing and tough and is scratch and scuff resistant whilst protecting against liquid spills.
 Osmo oil has a distinct advantage over some finishes because it can be easily maintained and renovated if required.
 The ingredients of Osmo oil are made up of a unique blend of oils and waxes which are environmentally friendly and have a very low V.O .C.